32 Highest Vegan Protein Sources & Complete Guide To Avoiding A Deficiency

-This dark green cancer fighter should be your best cruciferous friend.
+This dark green cancer fighter should be your best cruciferous friend (which is why we made sure to include it in our super greens).
 Well known plant based doctor, Dr Michael Greger, recommends Broccoli as an absolute must in any diet, vegan or not, which is a bonus due its high protein count of 2.8 grams per 100 grams.

 Avoid smothering it in salt and oil in the frying pan and opt for a more health cooking technique like steaming, baking or simply throwing in a salad raw.

 Hitting the gym and not seeing any results?
 It might be because you're not getting enough protein and healthy fat in your diet.
 Avocado is fortunately full of both and deserves to be featured in more of your meals.